-As latent semantic indexing (LSI) has improved with the advent of the Hummingbird update in 2013 and the new levels of query relevancy offered by RankBrain, a lot of brands and agencies have begun to place less importance on the role of keywords in content.
+As search engines have improved their ability to 'understand' natural language (from the advent of the Hummingbird update in 2013, to the new levels of query relevancy offered by RankBrain and the introduction of BERT), a lot of brands and agencies have begun to place less importance on the role of keywords in content.

 The worrying possibility this raises, however, is that, though it frees our writers to express themselves with fluency and style without having to rely on keyword anchoring, the reduced importance of keywords in on-page copy can sometimes carry over into keyword targeting.
-Keywords should not and must not be overlooked, and their importance in attracting a potential consumer underrated.
+Keywords should not and must not be overlooked, and their importance in attracting a potential consumer can be underrated.